This story begins on the snowy wastes of Necros.

 Orcini is accompanied by his squire, Bostock.

 Sue: Is that his Baldrick?
-Is he his sex slave?
-He’s wearing a dog collar.
+Is he a sex slave?
+It looks like he’s wearing a collar.

-Sue: He landed the TARDIS miles away.
+Sue: He’s parked several miles away from the entrance.
 I know he wants to lose some weight but this is ridiculous.
-Get on with it!

 Davros follows the Doctor’s progress on a monitor screen.
 He cackles uncontrollably at what he sees.

 Sue: Is he laughing at the Doctor’s clothes?